VectorDBCloud/Snippets/README.md

 ## Code of Conduct

 We adhere to the [Vector Database Cloud Code of Conduct](https://github.com/VectorDBCloud/Community/blob/main/CODE_OF_CONDUCT.md).
 Please read it to understand the standards expected for participation in our community.

+## License

+This work is licensed under a Creative Commons Attribution 4.0 International License (CC BY 4.0).

+Copyright (c) 2024 Vector Database Cloud

+You are free to:
+- Share — copy and redistribute the material in any medium or format
+- Adapt — remix, transform, and build upon the material for any purpose, even commercially

+Under the following terms:
+- Attribution — You must give appropriate credit to Vector Database Cloud, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests Vector Database Cloud endorses you or your use.

+Additionally, we require that any use of this guide includes visible attribution to Vector Database Cloud.
+This attribution should be in the form of "Guide created by Vector Database Cloud" or "Based on ETL integration guide by Vector Database Cloud", along with a link to https://vectordbcloud.com, in any public-facing applications, documentation, or redistributions of this guide.

+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For the full license text, visit: https://creativecommons.org/licenses/by/4.0/legalcode

 ## Disclaimer